Africans choking on toxic fuel in health 'ticking time bomb': lobby group

-LAGOS Much of Africa's population is being choked by deadly fuels that are banned in Europe and the United States, a report said, as international trading firms sell high-sulfur fuels illegal elsewhere to nations on the continent.
+LAGOS (Reuters) - Much of Africa's population is being choked by deadly fuels that are banned in Europe and the United States, a campaign group said on Friday, blaming the international trading firms that sell high-sulfur fuels to the continent.

-Swiss-based policy lobby group Public Eye said low fuel quality standards across Africa that allow on average 200 times the sulfur content of Europe's fuels enable trading houses and retailers to sell dirty-but-cheaper fuels that will "jeopardize the health of millions of people."
+Public Eye, a Swiss-based group that campaigns on fair trade, public health and other issues, said low quality standards that permit on average 200 times the sulfur content of Europe's fuels allowed the sale of dirty-but-cheaper products that will "jeopardize the health of millions of people."

-"Swiss traders and others maximize profits by taking advantage of weak regulations to produce and sell harmful fuels," the report said.
+"Swiss traders and others maximize profits by taking advantage of weak regulations to produce and sell harmful fuels," Public Eye said.
 "This form of regulatory arbitrage ignores the serious risks to public health."

-The report called on Swiss firms Trafigura and Addax & Oryx as well as Vitol, the world's largest trading firm, to only sell fuel that meets higher regulatory standards.
+In its report, "Dirty Diesel", it calls on Swiss-based firms Trafigura, Addax & Oryx and Vitol, to sell only fuels that meet higher regulatory standards.

-The group described the issue as a "ticking time bomb" as conurbations develop across Africa and populations boom in cities such as Nigeria's Lagos and Ghana's Accra.
+It described the issue as a "ticking time bomb" as cities grow across Africa and populations boom in places such as Nigeria's Lagos and Ghana's Accra.

 Vitol said it complied with all government regulations, and could not control by itself the quality of fuel sold at the pump.

-The others named did not immediately respond to requests for comment.
+Puma Energy, partially owned by Trafigura, with retail stations and infrastructure across Africa, said it complied with national specifications and that selling fuel at higher specification was logistically impossible.

-But the African Refining Association, a non-profit group that represents the continent's downstream sector, said that changing the actions of the trading houses alone would not fix the problem.
+The African Refining Association (ARA), a non-profit group that represents the continent's downstream sector, said that changing the actions of the trading houses alone would not fix the problem.

 "If Swiss traders followed the report recommendation today their role would be filled by (possibly less reputable) traders from other nations," the ARA said.